MrKaszeba19/PapajLang/README.md

 ((8 - 2) / 3 + (1 + 4) * 2) / 6 | 8 2 - 3 / 1 4 + 2 * + 6 /

 ## How to use it

+### Console application
+- Execute a command **rpn** with a quoted RPN expression (e.g. _rpn "2 3 + 4 *"_).
+- Remember that all values and operands must be delimited with 1 space char.
+- In order to specify your output, you can execute rpn with a flag (e.g. _rpn "2 3.4 + 4.5 *" -i_ provides an output of rounded integer).
+Type a command _rpn expression_ to check out the available flags in this program.
+- If you need help, you can type _rpn help_.

+### GUI Application
+- Open an app executable.
-In order to solve an RPN expression, just type it in the upper text box and click the "Count it!"-button.
+- In order to compute an RPN expression, just type it in the upper text box and click the "Count it!"-button.
 The result appears in the result box below.
-Remember that all values and operands must be delimited with 1 space char.
+- Remember that all values and operands must be delimited with 1 space char.

-### Implemented operations:
+## Implemented operations:

-#### Binary operations
+### Binary operations
-- value1 value2 operand
+- expr1 expr2 operand

 Name | Programme Operand
 ---- | -----------------